neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/resources.md

 A great [guide by Steve Lenzi](https://phy.readthedocs.io/en/latest/sorting_user_guide/) takes you through the key steps for manual curation.

-More recently, advances in the automation of curation has been made using the [Bombcell package](https://github.com/Julie-Fabre/bombcell).
+More recently, advances in the automating curation has been made in the [Bombcell package](https://github.com/Julie-Fabre/bombcell).

 SpikeInterface also maintain a set of quality metrics,